How Florida Judges Obstruct Young People’s Ability to Obtain Abortion Care

 The Vulnerability of Immigrant Farmworkers in the US to Sexual Violence and Sexual Harassment

 This 95-page report describes rape, stalking, unwanted touching, exhibitionism, or vulgar and obscene language by supervisors, employers, and others in positions of power.
 Most farmworkers interviewed said they had experienced such treatment or knew others who had.
+And most said they had not reported these or other workplace abuses, fearing reprisals.

 This 54-page report documents the lifelong damage to girls who are forced to marry young.
 Yemeni girls and women told Human Rights Watch about being forced into child marriages by their families, and then having no control over whether and when to bear children and other important aspects of their lives.